menomi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-file 10:displays the result of BREATH to the power LOVE file 11: converts a number from base 2 to base 10. file 12:prints all possible combinations of two letters, except oo.
+file 10:displays the result of BREATH to the power LOVE file 11: converts a number from base 2 to base 10. file 12:prints all possible combinations of two letters, except oo. file 13: prints a number with two decimal places, followed by a new line.